 Sponsor.
 Representative for South Dakota At Large.
 Republican.

 108th Congress (2003–2004)

-This bill was introduced on September 23, 2003, in a previous session of Congress, but was not enacted.
+This bill was introduced on September 23, 2003, in a previous session of Congress, but it did not receive a vote.

 Sep 23, 2003